capnhowyoudo/Office365-Powershell-Scripts/README.md

 A collection of PowerShell cmdlets and scripts designed for Office 365 administration.

-- Required: ExchangeOnline Module

-- Required: Microsoft.Graph Module

 > :information_source: You must first connect with one of the modules listed below before running any cmdlets or scripts.
 > 1. Connect-ExchangeOnline
 > 2. Connect-MgGraph -Scopes "User.ReadWrite.All","Group.ReadWrite.All"

+# Supported PowerShell:
+1. PowerShell 5.1
-Supported PowerShell: PowerShell 5.1 / PowerShell 7+ (specify whichever applies)
+2. PowerShell 7+

 # Requirements

+- ExchangeOnline Module
+- Microsoft.Graph Module
+- PowerShell 7+
-PowerShell 7+ or Windows PowerShell 5.1
+- Windows PowerShell 5.1
-Admin privileges (only if required by the script actions)
+- Admin privileges (only if required by the script actions)

-:warning: High-level disclaimer
+# :warning: High-level disclaimer

 These PowerShell scripts are provided as-is, without warranty of any kind.
 By running or using these scripts you accept full responsibility for any consequences — including data loss, system instability, security issues, or legal/regulatory impacts.
 Do not run these scripts on production systems unless you understand every line and have tested them in a safe environment.